Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Partition-based MacWilliams Identities

-We now focus on the homogeneous metric over $\ring$, as defined in Definition \ref{def:hom_metric}, with residue field size $q=p^r$ and nilpotency index $s>1$.
-In fact, when $s=1$, $\ring$ is a finite field, and the homogeneous metric reduces to the Hamming metric, for which MacWilliams identities exist.
-On the other hand, if $s>1$, MacWilliams identities for the homogeneous weight enumerator in the classical sense do not exist \cite{Heide,wood2023homogeneous}.
+We now focus on the homogeneous metric over $\ring$, where we assume that $\ring$ has nilpotency index $s>1$.
+In fact, when $s=1$, $\ring$ is a finite field, and the homogeneous metric reduces to the Hamming metric for which MacWilliams identities exist.

 Similar to the Lee metric, $n$-tuples with a given homogeneous weight can be decomposed in different ways.
-A natural choice is the \emph{homogeneous decomposition}, enumerating the number of entries of $x \in \ring^n$ of given homogeneous weight.
-That is, given an $n$-tuple $x \in \ring^n$, its \textit{homogeneous decomposition} is defined to be a triple $(\piH_0(x), \piH_1(x), \piH_{q/(q-1)})$ where for each $i \in \set{0, 1, \frac{q}{q-1}}$ we set
+A natural choice is the \emph{symmetrized homogeneous weight partition} induced by the homogeneous weight partition on $\ring$, classifying the elements $x \in \ring^n$ of given homogeneous weight.
+That is, we partition $\ring$ into blocks containing all elements of the same homogeneous weight, i.e.,

-Hence, we can define the \textit{homogeneous decomposition} of a code $\code \subseteq \ring^n$, partitioning $\code$ into the codewords of the same homogeneous decomposition.
-We denote the homogeneous decomposition enumerator of $\code$ by $\HomDe{\code}$.
-However, this partition does not lead to well-defined \kr coefficients \cite{Heide}.\medbreak
+Hence, we can define the \textit{symmetrized homogeneous weight partition} $\mathcal{Q}^{\hom}_{\mathrm{sym},n}$ of a code $\code \subseteq \ring^n$, partitioning $\code$ into the codewords of the same homogeneous decomposition.
+However, this partition does not lead to well-defined \kr coefficients and hence the MacWilliams identities fail \cite{Heide}.
+One main reason is that, given an element $a$ of homogeneous weight $1$ and a $p^s$-th root of unity $\xi$, the sum